two23three/phase-0-pac-1-comparisons-in-javascript/README.md

 // => false
 ```

 This is logical and accurate!

 The **strict inequality operator** returns `true` if two values are _not_ equal
-and does not perform type conversions:
+_without_ performing type conversions:

 ```js
 9000 !== 9001